O-X-L/haproxy-ja3n/README.md

 ## License

-This script is licensed under the MIT-license and thus if free to use.
+This script is licensed under the MIT-license and thus is free to use.

 The JA3 algorithm is licensed under the `BSD 3-Clause` license and also free to use - see: [salesforce/ja3](https://github.com/salesforce/ja3/blob/master/LICENSE.txt)